-In How to Be An Antiracist, Ibram X. Kendi defines a racist and antiracist in Chapter 1: Definitions as follows:
+In Chapter 1 of How to Be An Antiracist, Ibram X. Kendi writes:

 "A racist is someone who is supporting a racist policy by their actions or inaction or expressing a racist idea.
 An antiracist is someone who is supporting an anitracist policy by their actions or expression an antiracist idea....
 Like fighting an addiction, being an antiracist requires persistent self-awareness, constant self-criticism, and regular examination."

-The ebooks below were chosen because they all explore and contextualize institutionalized racism in various ways, as well as engage in diverse stories to hopefully ignite a "radical reorientation" of the reader's consciousness.
-Due to ELAC courses being online, we've chosen ebooks that can be accessed while the library is closed.
+The ebooks and resources below were chosen because they all explore and contextualize institutionalized racism in various ways, as well as engage in diverse stories to hopefully ignite a "radical reorientation" of the reader's consciousness.
+Due to ELAC courses being online, we've chosen electronic books that can be accessed while the library is closed.

 ELAC Library offers many eBook collections, all with free 24/7 access for ELAC students.

 Note: When you access ebooks off-campus, you will be prompted to enter your ACE Account.